 Theon & Sansa

 They escaped Ramsay’s oppressive grasp together, then parted ways only to be reunited at Winterfell.
 The two seemed happy to see each other, sparking speculation that maybe there was something more there.
 Of course, we will never know since Theon heroically sacrificed himself to cap off his redemption story.
 But could Theon and Sansa have settled down together?
 The benefits are obvious: a cozy winter castle and a picturesque palace in the Iron Isles for summering.
-But it also could have be a bit awkward, since Sansa could very well see Theon more like a brother.
+But it also could have been a bit awkward, since Sansa could very well see Theon more like a brother.

 Daenerys & Jorah

 They are the closest thing this series has to a “Jim and Pam,” if Jim hung around Pam for eight seasons even though she was not into him and then he died.
-(And also, way less pranks.)
+(And also, way fewer pranks.)
 Dany has always made it clear that she did not see Jorah that way.
 Jorah has always made it clear that he knew where he stood but was there for her anyway.
 Of course, now Jorah’s gone to the great friend zone in the sky, so we will never really, truly know if after everyone else died, Dany would have begrudgingly married Jorah.

 Daenerys & Daario